Edit Blog Post

 Death by Campsite

 Warding off the bad omens at the campsite

-Oh, and because I don’t read up on places before I visit them, I missed the warnings not to wear blue or black.
-It seems that Tsetse flies are attracted to these particular colours, and my coordinated safari wardrobe consists only of these two.
-All day long the flies bite chunks of flesh from my arms and legs.
-I knock one off thinking I’ve killed it, only to have it come back and take another bite.
-I literally yelp in pain.
+Oh, and because I have a rule to never read up on places before I visit them, I missed the warnings not to wear blue or black.
+It seems that Tsetse flies are attracted to my coordinated safari wardrobe consists only of these two.
+All

 Welcome to the Serengeti